-Mother Goose on the Loose is an award-winning early-literacy program for children from birth to age 3 with their parents or caregivers.
+Mother Goose on the Loose is an award-winning early-literacy program for children from birth to age 3 with their parents or caregivers that enhances parent/child bonding, helps with the development of the Whole Child, and focuses on learning through play.
+(Click here to view the MGOL Mission and Values Statement)

 Created by Mother Goose on the Loose Executive Director, Dr. Betsy Diamant-Cohen, this innovative program is based on research which shows that children learn best through routine and repetition in a nurturing environment.
-Mother Goose on the Loose uses a variety of activities, such as rhymes, songs, puppets and instruments to foster speech development, motor coordination, self-confidence, and sensitivity to others.
+Mother Goose on the Loose uses a variety of activities, such as rhymes, songs, puppets, a flannel board and felt pieces, books, and instruments to foster speech development, early language and math skills, motor coordination, imagination, exploration, self-confidence, and sensitivity to others.

 Mother Goose on the Loose is different than any other lapsit program.
 It is composed of ten consecutive sections, utilizing a formula of 80% repetition from week to week.
 Combined with positive reinforcement and developmental tips for caregivers, this easy-to-plan and easy-to-implement program helps children develop all the skills they need in order to be ready for school.